c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/cloud-security-posture-management-16b.png "Optional title")

 17. In addition to the asset inventory and leading cloud management database Prisma Cloud makes compliance incredibly easy.
-Let’s move on to the next exercise on compliance...
+Let's move on to the next exercise on compliance...

 #### Compliance in the Cloud

 Many organizations struggle maintaining a grasp on compliance in the cloud.
-So far we can inspected Exampli’s IaC and found some troubling trends.
+So far we can inspected Exampli's IaC and found some troubling trends.
 Additionally, at runtime many assets are still vulnerable due to risky configurations and careless development practices.

-With multiple upcoming compliance audits bearing down on Exampli’s CISO’s calendar it's time to begin reporting on what is in a failed state and what needs to be done to get the organization’s cloud footprint compliant.
+With multiple upcoming compliance audits bearing down on Exampli's CISO's calendar it's time to begin reporting on what is in a failed state and what needs to be done to get the organization's cloud footprint compliant.

 1. Start by using the navigation bar and locate the **Compliance** module.
 Select **Overview**.